Expressivity of Spiking Neural Networks: Introduction

+The primary challenge in advancing the field of SNNs has revolved around devising training methodologies.
+The typical approach is to either train from scratch \citep{approx_grad_lee_2020, approx_grad_wu_2018, temporal_single_spike_backprop2020_comsa, firstspike2021goltz} or convert trained ANNs into SNNs performing the same tasks \citep{bodo2017cnnsnn, Kim2018DeepNN, bodo2021temporalpatterncoding, bodo2018convertinganntosnn, approxrelu2022ana, relutosnn2022ana, Zhang_Zhou_Zhi_Du_Chen_2019, Yan_Zhou_Wong_2021}.
+The latter works concentrate on the algorithmic construction of SNNs approximating or emulating given ANNs for various spike patterns, encoding schemes, and spiking neuron models.
+Therefore, we aim to extend the theoretical understanding of the differences and similarities in the expressive power between a network of spiking and artificial neurons employing a piecewise-linear activation function.

 \paragraph{Contributions} In this paper, to analyze SNNs, we employ the noise-free version of the Spike Response Model (SRM) \citep{timestructure1995gerstner}.
 It describes the state of a neuron as a weighted sum of response and threshold functions.
 We assume a linear response function, where additionally each neuron spikes at most once to encode information through precise spike timing.
-This in turn simplifies the model and also makes the mathematical analysis more feasible for larger networks as compared to other neuronal models where the spike dynamics are described in the form of differential equations.
-In the future, we aim to expand our investigation to encompass multi-spike responses and refractoriness effects, thus, the selection of this model is appropriate and comprehensive.
-The main results are centered around the comparison of expressive power between SNNs and ANNs:
+The spiking networks based on the linear SRM are succinctly referred to as LSNNs.
+The main results are centered around the comparison of expressive power between LSNNs and ANNs:

-\begin{itemize} \item \textbf{Equivalence of Approximation:} We prove that a network of spiking neurons with a linear response function outputs a continuous piecewise linear mapping.
-Moreover, we construct a two-layer spiking neural network that emulates the ReLU non-linearity.
-As a result, we extend the construction to multi-layer neural networks and show that an SNN has the capacity to effectively reproduce the output of any deep (ReLU) neural network.
-Furthermore, we present explicit complexity bounds that are essential for constructing an SNN capable of realizing the output of an equivalent ANN.
-We also provide insights on the influence of the encoding scheme and the impact of different parameters on the above approximation results.
+\begin{itemize} \item[$\bullet$] \textbf{Similarities between LSNNs and ReLU-ANNs:} We show that LSNNs are as expressive as ANNs with piecewise activation when expressing various functions. \begin{itemize} \item[ $\bullet$] We prove that the mapping generated by an LSNN is piecewise linear and under certain settings continuous, concave, and increasing. \item[ $\bullet$] We show that there exists an LSNN that emulates the ReLU non-linearity.
+Then, we extend the result to multi-layer neural networks and show that LSNNs have the capacity to effectively emulate any (ReLU) ANN.
+Furthermore, we present explicit complexity bounds for constructing an LSNN capable of realizing an equivalent ANN.
+We also provide insights into the influence of the encoding scheme and the impact of different parameters on the above expressivity results.
+These findings imply that LSNNs can approximate any function as accurately as deep ANNs with a piecewise linear activation function. \end{itemize} \end{itemize}

-\item \textbf{Linear Regions:} We demonstrate that the maximum number of linear regions that a one-layer SNN generates scales exponentially with the input dimension.
-Thus, SNNs exhibit a completely different behaviour compared to ReLU-ANNs. \end{itemize}